 Certain industries, like healthcare or banking, have specific compliance requirements that any software must meet in order to be approved for use in that sector.

 It translates into a more extensive planning phase, often with external subject matter experts involved.
 Additionally, software solutions for regulated industries require special approaches to data management and call for fail-proof security.
-Consequently, the cost of developing an MVP for a regulated industry is more expensive compared to crafting a solution for the general use.
+Consequently, the cost of developing an MVP for a regulated industry is more expensive compared to crafting a solution for general use.

 Certification is also considered a major factor behind the cost of industry-specific software.
 The numbers might get even higher for devices.
-For example, as we’ve pointed out in our article shedding light on the costs of IoT, the price of a certificate for a simple electronic gadget (including devices that rely on wireless connectivity) starts from $10,000.
+For example, as we’ve pointed out in our article shedding light on the costs of IoT, the price of a certificate for a simple electronic gadget (including devices that rely on wireless connectivity) starts at $10,000.

-Similarly, developing an MVP for a highly competitive industry, will end up being more expensive due to the need for more research and development resources required to stand out in a saturated market.
+Similarly, developing an MVP for a highly competitive industry will end up being more expensive due to the need for more research and development resources required to stand out in a saturated market.

 Factor 6: Project size